Demand estimation without outside good shares: Introduction

 This paper adopts an agnostic approach to the share of the outside good, or equivalently, to market size.
-We consider a setting in which the researcher can credibly restrict the share of the outside good in each market to a set $S_0$, which may be random and market-specific.
+We consider a setting in which the researcher can credibly restrict the share of the outside good in each market to a set $S_0(w)$, which can depend on the observed market data $w$.
 Our framework accommodates varying degrees of missing information about the outside option.
-At one extreme is the fully agnostic case in which $S_0 = (0,1)$.
-At the other extreme, the existing literature treats the outside share as observed (possibly up to sampling error), effectively assuming that $S_0$ is a singleton.
-Intermediate cases allow the researcher to study sensitivity to a proposed value of the outside share by specifying $S_0$ as a neighborhood around that value.
+At one extreme is the fully agnostic case in which $S_0(w) = (0,1)$.
+At the other extreme, the existing literature treats the outside share as observed, possibly up to sampling error, effectively assuming that $S_0(w)$ is a singleton.
+Intermediate cases allow the researcher to work with incomplete specifications of the outside share.
+For example, the researcher may know only that the outside share is bounded below by some constant $c\in(0,1)$, without knowing its exact value.
+This corresponds to setting $S_0(w)=[c,1)$.
+Alternatively, if the researcher has a benchmark value for the outside share, sensitivity analysis can be conducted by specifying $S_0(w)$ as a neighborhood around that value.

-We study identification and inference in the BLP model when the share of the outside good is restricted to the set $S_0$.
-Our first contribution is to characterize the sharp identified set for the structural parameters of the BLP model in this context.
+We study identification and inference in the BLP model when the share of the outside good is restricted to the set $S_0(w)$.
+Our first contribution is to characterize the identified set for the structural parameters of the BLP model in this context.
 Our analysis shows that once the share of the outside good is no longer pinned down to a single value, the BLP model is typically partially identified, even under otherwise standard assumptions.
 Using tools from random set theory (\cite{molchanov:2005,molchanov/molinari:2018}), we derive an explicit characterization of the identified set that fully exploits the structure of the BLP demand system.
 In essence, our identified set is characterized by an infinite collection of conditional moment inequalities.

-Our second contribution is to characterize the identified sets of economically relevant equilibrium objects in the BLP model, such as demand shocks, demand elasticities, markups, diversion ratios, and market shares.
-We show how partial identification of the structural parameters propagates to these equilibrium objects, and we derive sharp identified sets for them.
+Our second contribution is to characterize the identified sets of economically relevant quantities in the BLP model, such as demand shocks, demand elasticities, equilibrium markups, diversion ratios, and market shares.
+We show how partial identification of the structural parameters propagates to these quantities of interest, and we derive sharp identified sets for them.